 UMA students participate in an annual classroom and then district-wide competition in which they memorize poetry selected by a national POL committee and then are scored on their performance.
 Students advance from the classroom to the district competition.
 The district competition is judged by English staff members and distinguished members of the poetry community.
 The top performers advance to the state competition at the Fitzgerald Theater in Saint Paul.
-Due to COVID-19, Poetry Out Loud competition did not take place during the 2020-2021 school year.
+Previously suspended due to COVID-19, the Poetry Out Loud competition took place again during the 2022-23 school year.